jit-mandal-31/Chatbot/README.md

 ---

-✨ That’s it — your CLI chatbot with Flan-T5 is ready!
+✨ Your Flan-T5 CLI chatbot is now ready to use!